odoo/paper-muncher/readme.md

 # Build and install the project
 cd paper-muncher
+./ck tools setup
-./ck package install --release --prefix=$HOME/.local
+./ck install --release --prefix=$HOME/.local paper-muncher

 # Add the binary to your PATH, add this to your .bashrc to make it permanent
 export PATH=$PATH:$HOME/.local/bin

 # Render a webpage to PDF
-paper-muncher print index.html -o output.pdf
+paper-muncher --unsecure --timeout=10s print index.html -o output.pdf

 # For more options, run
 paper-muncher --help